5 Materials Used to Construct Commercial Garage DoorsNovember 20, 2014

 4. Steel Doors

-Steel doors are a common material used for industrial garages where heavy operations require a sturdy door due to the double layer of steel added.
+Steel doors are a common material used for industrial garages (like warehouses) where heavy operations require a sturdy door due to the double layer of steel added.
 Steel doors combined with reliable commercial garage door openers in Houston can offer a superior product to provide your facility with fire protection and guard it against theft and weather damage.

 Some steel doors also have insulation sandwiched between the layers, enhancing your building’s energy efficiency and putting less strain on your HVAC system throughout the year.
 Since they’re so sturdy, steel garage doors are easy to maintain and last a long time.
 While denting isn’t common with this material, keep in mind that it’s still possible for the material to get dented from impact or hail.